 Evoked potentials (delays in electrical responses to sensory stimulation) are often more sensitive for MS than symptoms or signs.
 Visual evoked responses are sensitive and particularly helpful in patients with no confirmed cranial lesions (eg, those with lesions only in the spinal cord).
 Somatosensory evoked potentials and brain stem auditory evoked potentials are sometimes also measured.

-CSF examination is being done less frequently (because the diagnosis can usually be based on MRI) but can be helpful if MRI plus clinical findings are inconclusive or if infection (eg, CNS Lyme disease) must be ruled out.
+CSF examination is being done less frequently (because the diagnosis can usually be based on MRI) but can be helpful if MRI plus clinical findings are inconclusive or if infection (eg, CNS Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by the spirochete Borrelia species.
+Early symptoms include an erythema migrans rash, which may be followed weeks to months later by... read more ) must be ruled out.
 CSF tests include opening pressure, cell count and differential, protein, glucose, IgG, oligoclonal bands, and usually myelin basic protein and albumin.
 IgG is usually increased as a percentage of CSF components, such as protein (normally < 11%) or CSF albumin (normally < 27%).
 IgG levels correlate with disease severity.
 Oligoclonal IgG bands can usually be detected by electrophoresis of CSF.
 Myelin basic protein may be elevated during active demyelination.
 CSF lymphocyte count and protein content may be slightly increased.

-The course is highly varied and unpredictable.
-In most patients, especially when MS begins with optic neuritis, remissions can last months to > 10 yr.
+The course of multiple sclerosis is highly varied and unpredictable.
+In most patients, especially when MS begins with optic neuritis, remissions can last months to > 10 years.

-Most patients who have a clinically isolated syndrome eventually develop MS, with a second lesion becoming evident or MRI detecting a lesion, usually 2 to 4 yr after the initial symptoms begin.
-Treatment with disease-modifying drugs can delay this progression.
+Most patients who have a clinically isolated syndrome eventually develop MS, with a second lesion becoming evident or MRI detecting a lesion, usually within 5 years after the initial symptoms begin.
+Treatment with disease-modifying therapies can delay this progression.
 If patients have a radiologically isolated syndrome, progression to MS is a risk, but further study of this risk is needed.

-If the initial brain or spinal MRI shows more extensive disease, patients may be at risk of earlier disability, as may patients who have motor, bowel, and/or bladder symptoms when they present.
+If the initial brain or spinal MRI shows more extensive disease, patients may be at risk of earlier disability, as may patients who have motor, bowel, and/or bladder symptoms when they present or who have incomplete recovery during relapses.
 Some patients, such as men with onset in middle age and with frequent exacerbations, can become rapidly incapacitated.
 Cigarette smoking may accelerate disease progression.

 Life span is shortened only in very severe cases.